-36 hours in Fiji is not nearly enough time to enjoy this exotic island.
+36 hours in Fiji is not nearly enough time to enjoy this exotic island, especially during the Bula Fiji festival.
 But that is just what we did when we had our layover in Nadi on our way back to the United States from Australia, or at least what we had planned to do before tragedy struck.
 It’s been five years since this horrific event happened so I decided it was time.
 Time to get it off my chest and allow it to be used for entertainment as I can now finally look back and laugh about it.

 This is far from a typical post of ours, and I’m sorry in advance that I won’t be highlighting the beauty of the exotic Fijian Islands.
 Quite frankly, I can’t remember much of anything about the small slice of paradise I did experience.
 Rather I write this because it’s important to know that in reality, travel is NOT always awesome, beautiful, and glamorous.
 My story here proves that in its entirety as it’s one of my worst travel fails to date.